Kinetics of thermal Mott transitions in the Hubbard model

 \section{Nucleation and growth}

 To further investigate the nature of the phase transformation, Fig.~\ref{fig:snapshots} shows the spatial profile of the local double-occupancy $D(\mathbf r_i) = \langle n_{i, \uparrow} n_{i, \downarrow} \rangle$ at four different times during the relaxation.
-These snapshots clearly show that the transition to the new phase is initiated by the nucleation of Mott insulating puddles, i.e. regions with vanishing double-occupancy, in the metallic matrix.
+These snapshots clearly show that the transition to the new phase is initiated by the nucleation of Mott insulating puddles, i.e. regions with vanishing double-occupancy, in a metallic background.
 Importantly, the double-occupation in the metallic regions remains roughly the same.
-This observation also means that the gradual decrease of the average $\langle D \rangle$ in Fig.~\ref{fig:trace}(b) results mostly from the increasing volume fraction of the Mott phase in a heterogeneous electronic state, instead of the decrease of a a homogeneously distributed double-occupancy.
+This observation also means that the gradual decrease of the average $\langle D \rangle$ in Fig.~\ref{fig:trace}(b) results mostly from the increasing volume fraction of the Mott clusters in a heterogeneous electronic state, instead of the decreasing double-occupancy of a homogeneous state.

-This scenario is further confirmed by the histogram or probability distribution function~$h(D)$ of the double-occupancy, shown in FIg.~\ref{fig:hist_db}(a), at various Mott volume fractions.
+This scenario is further confirmed by the histogram or probability distribution function~$h(D)$ of the double-occupancy, shown in Fig.~\ref{fig:hist_db}(a), at various Mott volume fractions.
 The distribution function consists mainly of a delta-function at $D = 0$ corresponding to the Mott clusters, and a broad hump centered at $D \approx 0.055$, which remains roughly the same throughout the transition.
-This result is consistent with picture of two coexisting phases in the intermediate state.
+This result is consistent with the picture of two coexisting phases in the intermediate state.
 As the phase transformation progresses, the delta-peak keeps increasing at the expense of the finite-width distribution at finite~$D$.
-Interestingly, the distribution of the local electron density rather uniform, as demonstrated by its histogram $h(n)$ shown in Fig.~\ref{fig:hist_db}(b).
+Interestingly, the electron density $n(\mathbf r_i)$ exhibits a rather uniform distribution, as demonstrated by its histogram $h(n)$ shown in Fig.~\ref{fig:hist_db}(b).
 The on-site electron density $n_i$ is very narrowly distributed around the half-filling with a width $\delta n \lesssim 0.01$, and is dominated by a huge delta-peak at $n = 0.5$, with contributions from both the metallic and Mott regions.